openframe-org/criteria-set-protocol/schemas/README.md

   "result": {
     // optional result formatted according to the metadata result schema definition },
-  "certificates": [] // optional codes of the certifications achieved }
+  "certifications": [] // optional codes of the certifications achieved }
 ```
 ### qualities